-As articulatory data (in the sense of lingual instrumentation) is not readily available for Dutch dialects, we collected dialect (and standard Dutch) pronunciations at two different sites.
+As articulatory data is not readily available for Dutch dialects, we collected dialect (and standard Dutch) pronunciations at two different sites.
 To ensure the dialects were not too similar, we collected our data at one site in the Low-Saxon dialect area (i.e. the village of Ter Apel), and at another site in the Central Dutch dialect area (i.e. the village of Ubbergen).
 Given that the goal of this study is to assess articulatory (dialect) pronunciation differences from an aggregate perspective, we include many participants and items.
 In addition, we propose a flexible statistical approach, generalized additive modeling (GAM; Hastie and Tibshirani, 1990; Wood, 2006) for analyzing articulography data.
 The advantage of using this approach (explained in more detail below) is that it is able to model the nonlinear trajectories of the tongue sensors in multiple dimensions over time, while also taking into account individual variation.
-As generalized additive
+As generalized additive modeling is a regression approach, it is excellently suited to assess the influence of the predictors of interest (in our case the contrast between the two groups) on the articulatory trajectories.